aarondaniels/change_data_capture_debezium/java/What_is_Java.md

 Objects, on the other hand, resemble a finished dish.
 Objects are instances of a predefined class within a program.
 After writing a recipe, the chef will send out copies to all of their friends, who will then go and make their own instances of that recipe and use it to feed their families.

+# Pagages in Java
+Packages help to group related classes and allow complexity to be minimized, resulting in reduction in code that needs to be files.
+Packages can be organized in different subdirectories to help better structure the code.

-How Can Classes and Objects Be Used in My Java Program?
+# How Can Classes and Objects Be Used in My Java Program?

 In most cases, a completed program is going to consist of hundreds, if not thousands, of lines of code.
 If this were all written in a single Java file, debugging and adding features would become nearly impossible.
 Java solves this problem by allowing the use of packages.
 Packages allow for programmers to reference certain parts of code even though it may be outside another code’s directory.
 This produces one of Java’s most desired features: modularity.